esyniawa/rc-force_learning/README.md

 ## Files Structure
 - `run_rc_learning_force.py`: Main script to run force training simulations.
+- `test_rc.py`: Test script to show that the learning rule and the reservoir definitions works.
 - `network/reservoir`: Contains the `RCNetwork` class that implement a Reservoir and the learning rule to train the weights.
 - `kinematics/planar_arms.py`: Contains the `PlanarArms` class with various methods for arm control and visualization.